Create and use custom images

 Overview

-The developer images provided with OpenShift Dev Spaces are examples that comprise typical stacks of development tools covering common development scenarios.
+The developer images provided with OpenShift Dev Spaces are examples that comprise typical stacks of development tools which cover common development scenarios.
 However, no development organization or project is the same and there is always a need to add, swap out, or remove tools for different teams and project.
-The idea is the teams can take the images provides as base images and modify them or even copy the dockerfiles used to build them and adjust them.
+The idea is that the teams can take the images, provide it as base images and modify or even copy the dockerfiles used to build them and adjust them.

 The core developer image provided by Red Hat is called Red Hat OpenShift Dev Spaces - Universal Developer Image (UDI)open in new window.
-It was designed with common purpose in mind containing many programming languages and development technologies.
-It can be used as is, can be combined with other images running as sidecar container in parallel, or used as a base image for customization.
+It is designed with common purpose in mind, that contains many programming languages and development technologies.
+It can be used as is, combined with other images running as sidecar container in parallel, or used as a base image for customization.

-There also other images available either provided by Red Hat or the Eclipse Che community that are built for special purposes.
-One example is the Ansible Development Toolsopen in new window image providing support for developing Ansible playbooks.
+There are also other images available, either provided by Red Hat or the Eclipse Che community that are built for special purposes.
+One example is the Ansible Development Toolsopen in new window image that provides support for developing Ansible playbooks.
 This image is used by the Ansible stack available in the OpenShift Dev Spaces dashboard.

-IBM also provides a sample image based on the UDI that adds content for z/OS development such as Zowe CLI, IBM's plugins for Zowe CLI, its Red Hat Ansible Certified Content for IBM Z and other.
-The dockerfile for this image is available at https://github.com/IBM/wazi-devspaces-imagesopen in new window so that you can see all the modification applied.
+IBM also provides a sample image based on the UDI that adds content for z/OS development such as Zowe CLI, IBM's plugins for Zowe CLI, it's Red Hat Ansible Certified Content for IBM Z and others.
+The dockerfile for this image is available at https://github.com/IBM/wazi-devspaces-imagesopen in new window, so that you can see all the modifications applied.
 You can use it and modify it further.
-This same Git repository also contains an examples for a sidecar that can in parallel to the UDI that only provides Zowe CLI and IBM's plugins.
+This same Git repository also contains an examples for a sidecar that is in parallel to the UDI, that only provides Zowe CLI and IBM's plugins.
 It could be combined with the UDI and the Ansible image mentioned above.

-To build the example images of the https://github.com/IBM/wazi-devspaces-imagesopen in new window repository you require an account with Red Hat that entitles you to pull base images from their registry, which you should have received with your purchase of OpenShift.
+To build the sample images of the https://github.com/IBM/wazi-devspaces-imagesopen in new window repository.
+You require an account with Red Hat that entitles you to pull base images from their registry, which you should have received with your purchase of OpenShift.
 Perform the following steps:

 • Create a development environment that has Docker or Podman installed and configured.